Mental Health First Aid for Youth

 - Encourage appropriate professional help

 WHO SHOULD TAKE THE COURSE?

 The course is designed for adults whom regularly interact with adolescents.
-Anyone who regularly works or interacts with youth – educators, athletic coaches, mentors, juvenile justice professionals, youth pastors, etc. This includes college level instructors.
+Anyone who regularly works or interacts with youth – educators and school staff, athletic coaches, mentors, juvenile justice professionals, youth pastors, etc. This includes college level instructors.

 HOW DO I SIGN UP TO ATTEND A COURSE?

-For more information about classes or to set up a class at your location, email Amy Sanders at firstname.lastname@example.org or call 972-388-2000 x1242.
+For more information about classes or to set up a class at your location, email the MHFA Coordinator, Amy Sanders, at firstname.lastname@example.org or call 972-388-2000 x1242.

 Lakes Regional Community Center is proud to sponsor FREE classes for educators of Independent School Districts and local colleges in our authority area which includes Camp, Delta, Franklin, Hopkins, Lamar, Morris and Titus.
 TEA has approved Lakes Regional, as well as other local mental health authorities, to become a continuing Education Provider for the State of Texas.
 Educators will receive CPEs for the total number of class hours, which will be 8 hours for Mental Health First Aid.
 LPCs can receive 8 hours of CEs.